Le Champlain

 Le Champlain Wiki

-The shipbuilder VARD (a subsidiary of the Italian company Fincantieri) constructed the vessel (hull and superstructure) at the shipyard in Tulcea Romania.
-Then it was towed to VARD Soviknes shipyard (Alesund Norway) for outfitting.
+The shipbuilder VARD (a subsidiary of the Italian company Fincantieri) constructed the vessel’s hull and superstructure at the shipyard in Tulcea, Romania.
+She was then towed to the VARD Soviknes shipyard in Alesund, Norway, for outfitting.

-Ponant's new cruise ship series as design features ice-strengthened hull and top-notch marine expedition vessel technologies.
-Among those is the long-range 3D sonar "FarSounder 1000".
-The device is forward-looking (installed in the ship's bow) and integrated into the vessel's bridge navigation system.
-The sonar allows it to maneuver through icy waters, showing and mapping approaching hazards, such as icebergs or shallow coral reefs.
+Ponant’s new cruise ship series features ice-strengthened hulls and advanced marine expedition technologies.
+Among these is the long-range 3D sonar “FarSounder 1000,” a forward-looking system installed in the bow and integrated into the bridge navigation system.
+It enables safe maneuvering in icy waters by detecting and mapping hazards such as icebergs and shallow coral reefs.

-The ship is named after Samuel de Champlain (1574-1635), aka "The Father of New France".
-He was a French soldier, navigator, explorer, cartographer and ethnologist, who (in July 1608) founded in North America "New France" and Quebec City.
-He also made the first accurate map of the Canadian east coast.
+The ship is named after Samuel de Champlain (1574–1635), known as “The Father of New France.”
+He was a French soldier, navigator, explorer, cartographer, and ethnologist who, in July 1608, founded “New France” and Quebec City in North America.
+He also created the first accurate map of Canada’s east coast.

-Le Champlain cruise sales opened in April 2016 for Brazil Amazon and Orinoco river itineraries.
-On September 29, 2018, the cruise ship was officially delivered to Ponant.
+Cruise sales for Le Champlain opened in April 2016 with itineraries along the Amazon and Orinoco rivers in Brazil.
+On September 29, 2018, the ship was officially delivered to Ponant.

 Qatar Coastal Cruises 2020

-In early-February 2021, Ponant announced a charter deal with Qatar Airways Holidays (via partnership with Discover Qatar) and the launch of "Luxury Coastal Cruise of Qatar" program custom-made for citizens and residents of the country.
+In early February 2021, Ponant announced a charter deal with Qatar Airways Holidays (through its partnership with Discover Qatar) and introduced the “Luxury Coastal Cruise of Qatar” program, designed exclusively for citizens and residents of Qatar.

-The exclusive program was based on a 3-night Persian Gulf itinerary leaving roundtrip from Doha (on the time-chartered Le Champlain), coastal sightseeing and exploration activities (snorkelling at Al Ashat Island, gliding through Khor Al-Udaid channel, scenic cruising for marine and wildlife viewings/hammerhead sharks, whale sharks, dolphins, dugongs, flamingos).
-The shipboard and ashore enrichment programs were led by expert tour guides - marine biologists, naturalists, ornithologists.
+This program featured a 3-night Persian Gulf itinerary, sailing roundtrip from Doha aboard the time-chartered Le Champlain.
+Activities included coastal sightseeing, snorkeling at Al Ashat Island, cruising through the Khor Al-Udaid channel, and marine and wildlife viewing (hammerhead sharks, whale sharks, dolphins, dugongs, and flamingos).
+Both shipboard and onshore enrichment programs were led by expert tour guides, including marine biologists, naturalists, and ornithologists.

-Le Champlain ship's Qatar cruise season (late-March - April) included 6 consecutive departures out of Doha.
-Early bookings (made by February 28) received promo pricing from QR 4990 (USD 1370 / EUR 1140) per person with double occupancy, on an all-inclusive basis (including transfers, meals, Wi-Fi, activities).
+Le Champlain’s Qatar cruise season (late March–April) featured six consecutive departures from Doha.
+Early bookings made by February 28 were eligible for promotional pricing starting at QR 4990 (USD 1370 / EUR 1140) per person, based on double occupancy, with all-inclusive packages covering transfers, meals, Wi-Fi, and activities.

-The following tables show the ship's inaugural/maiden voyages as departure dates, itinerary ports and prices per person (in USD, double-occupancy Deluxe Cabin rates).
+The following table presents the ship’s inaugural voyages, including departure dates, ports of call, and prices per person (USD, based on double-occupancy Deluxe Cabin rates).

-7 nights / 8 days "Inaugural Cruise" (Mediterranean Sea) - prices started from $3590 pp
+7 nights / 8 days “Inaugural Cruise” (Mediterranean Sea) – prices from $3590 per person

 Date / TimePort